opsani/co-http/README.md

 See `k8s` sub-directory for sample app deployment with Optune servo for Kubernetes and using Apache Benchmark.

 Replace fields next to `#CHANGEME` comment to set the app ID, account and auth token.

+## Deploying with OpenTelemetry

+Use the `otel` branch.
+This may change.

+Only traces are supported.

+By default, OpenTelemetry output is sent to the log.
+If the `OTEL_EXPORTER_OTLP_ENDPOINT` is specified, then OpenTelemetry output is sent to the specified host/post, using OpenTelemetry over http.

+The Prometheus exporter is available even in the OpenTelemetry branch; the `/metrics` endpoint is a tracked separately from the main (root) endpoint for the purpose of traces.